A question I constantly struggle with is what gives someone's life value, and how I can find it for myself.

 If one brings new life into this world with kids, does it only count if that life also brings value to the world?
 If someone produces a life that only takes and never gives, does that make one even less worthy of life?

 Even doing all that, does helping others simply to help oneself count?
-They’re using others as excuses or rationalizations to keep living.
-It’s just become another selfish activity, using others as a means to an end.
+They're using others as excuses or rationalizations to keep living.
+It's just become another selfish activity, using others as a means to an end.

-It’s a question with no answer that keeps asking for one.
-I’m again left asking myself, how can we define the value of a life?
+It's a question with no answer yet keeps asking for one.
+I'm again left asking myself, how can we define the value of a life?